 "Anything that relates to the growth and study of the life sciences in Western Massachusetts is going to benefit all of our efforts," said executive director Cory Thurston.

-The grant funding is intended to increase the breadth and depth of industry collaborations; enhance access of other stakeholders to assets at UMass Amherst and the Pioneer Valley; to serve as a connector to the UMass system and beyond; and to catalyze the Western Massachusetts innovation ecosystem, especially in the life
+The grant funding is intended to increase the breadth and depth of industry collaborations; enhance access of other stakeholders to assets at UMass Amherst and the Pioneer Valley; to serve as a connector to the UMass system and beyond; and to catalyze the Western Massachusetts innovation ecosystem, especially in the life sciences.

 The Massachusetts Life Sciences Center is charged with implementing the state's 10-year, $1 billion Life Sciences Initiative that the state Legislature approved in 2008.